Choosing The Top-Leading Home Security System Made This Easy

 If you just need something you can rely on then don’t feel ashamed of using what works!
 It does require a professional to install and activate unless you get it pre-activated from a company like Protect America.

 The SkylinkNet SK-200 has a motion sensor and control panel different from others.
 The motion sensor has 110 degree detection with adjustable sensitivity which makes it great fit for those with pets.
+If the motion sensor is triggered, you can automatically receive a push notification on your smartphone.
 No other alarm system has a custom motion detector.
+That is why this is one of the top 20 lists of the best home security systems.

 A look into what else you can do with the SK-200 by Skylink: